miguelalba96/continual_adversarial_learning/README.md

 # Harnessing the effects of continual learning regularization penalties on learning adversarial examples effectively

-Learn the distribution shift between clean and adversarial observations
+Learn the distribution shift between clean and adversarial observations for convolutional neural networks